mongoosemonke504/NebuloIPTV/README.md

 ### ⏯️ **All-New Custom Video Player**
 Built on top of `AVKit` for maximum performance and battery efficiency.
 - **Smart Picture-in-Picture (PiP):** Now with refined logic—PiP only activates when *you* want it and automatically dismisses when you switch streams.
-- **Quick Switcher:** Swipe up to surf channels without leaving the stream.
+- **Quick Switcher:** Click the channels button to surf channels without leaving the stream.
 - **Quality Indicators:** Auto-detects 4K, 1080p, 720p, and SD streams.
 - **Mini Player:** Keep watching in-app while browsing the guide.